 Our School

 The School of Criminal Justice and Criminology began in 1969 as the Department of Law Enforcement Studies.
-It grew rapidly, expanded its focus, and in 1989, started offering a master's degree.
+It grew rapidly, and in 1989, began offering master's degrees.
 In 2009, the School accepted its first doctoral students.

 Students walking on campus